danilw/godot-utils-and-other/README.md

 To avoid it - edit scene **Area lights2**, mesh *floor* its material, remove ltc_mat, and ltc_max linked textures.
 Then edit *floor.gd* script on same mesh, uncomment line 20 `load_from_data_v2()`

-License - this project *graphic_demo_3d*, include all shaders and graphic has *License Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.*
+**License** - my code do not have any licence, use it as you wish.
+External used resource linked in each shader if used. **Some of shaders and two character models has CC non commercial license.**

 ![gda1](https://danilw.github.io/godot-utils-and-other/graphic_demo_3d/p1.gif) ![gda2](https://danilw.github.io/godot-utils-and-other/graphic_demo_3d/an1.gif)